 Jamie Temple, the survivor services coordinator at UHS, is the primary contact for student victims.
 “One of the biggest barriers for students is to associate themselves as victims, but students need to know that they’re not alone.
 There are resources available to them.”
 She adds that some students don’t necessarily want to associate with labels such as “sexual assault” or “rape.”
 “You are not alone,” emphasizes Temple.

-Students can utilize Victim Advocacy at any stage in their healing process and may begin by having a one-time meeting with a victim advocate to determine their needs.
+Students can utilize Survivor Services at any stage in their healing process and may begin by having a one-time meeting with a victim advocate to determine their needs.
 Some students get their needs meet in a single-time consultation, and others see a victim advocate on a weekly basis for as long as it is helpful.
 Temple says that when victim advocates meet with a client, they discuss how to get the student to a place where they feel supported.

 There are no session caps for students who meet with victim advocates.
 Students can also drop in during regularly scheduled Open Access hours (no appointment is needed) as many times as they need.
 Victim advocates can also refer students to other campus and community resources.